A web AR tool that lets the visitor scan the paintings in museums and explore underlying layers.

 Museums are places of discovery and learning.
-The AR experience “Another Layer” combines both of these qualities and enhances further exploration in the realm of museums.
-Through pointing the smartphone directly onto one of the featured paintings, the visitor will experience an augmented version of the painting: underlying drawings, altered details, and sometimes different images appear on top of the original.
+"Another Layer" combines both qualities and enhances further exploration in the realm of museums.
+Pointing the smartphone directly to one of the featured paintings, visitors will experience an augmented version of the art: underlying drawings, altered details, and sometimes different images on top of the original.
 While the naked eye can only see the first layer of paint, this experience can reveal another layer.

-For the prototype, we used the black & white marker to replace the painting.
-By scanning the marker which is placed next to the painting, the user will get the painting on the screen.
-In case visitors’ interaction will make the painting shaky and unstable, the visitor can click the screen and stabilize the painting.
+For the prototype, we placed a black & white marker next to the art and let users scan it.
+Users will see the featured painting on their screen.
+To prevent the shaky camera while holding the phone, visitors can click the screen and make the picture stop following the camera movement.
 To add more playful interaction, we let the visitor paint on the painting.
 The underlying layer will show up as the visitor paints.

-I used a wrapper of a-frame and p5.js that made by professor Craig Kapp to make the AR prototype with the core function.
-In the HTML file, I added the marker files and the paintings (original one and the underlying layer) with the a-frame function: a-assets and a-marker.
-In the JS file, I attached the original painting (a plane) to the marker, then I created an overlay canvas above it.
-To display the painting in a proper size, I set a maths function that calculates the scaling factor of the painting.
+I used a wrapper of a-frame and p5.js made by professor Craig Kapp to make the AR prototype with the core function.
+In the HTML file, I added the marker files and the paintings (the original one and the underlying layer) with the a-frame function: a-assets and a-marker.
+In the JS file, I attached the original picture (a plane) to the marker, then I created an overlay canvas above it.
+To display the painting in a proper size, I set a maths function that calculates the scaling factor of the art.
 I also set the detection for the boundary of the painting.
-When the visitor started to press the painting, the overlay image will be copied to the mapped position.
-For the prototype, we tested it on the computer, instead of the phone.
-For the future development, we will add the touch function to support the phone screen.
+When the user starts to press the image, it copies the overlay image maps to the current position.
+For the prototype, we tested it on the computer instead of the phone.
+For future development, we will add the touch function to support the phone screen.

-The prototype also supports the assistive technology.
+The prototype also supports assistive technology.
 Brandon Halpin created the sound detection function.
-The blind can speak the name of the painting, and get the description of the underlying layer.
-Rebecca Hom made a single website or our project so that people can experience our project while we were presenting it.
+The blind can speak the name of the painting and get the description of the underlying layer.
+Rebecca Hom made a single website or our project to present our project.